jurrien-fakkeldij/chapter-workshop-beth/README.md

 export const db: LibSQLDatabase<typeof schema> = drizzle(client, { schema, logger: true });
 ```
-And voila you should now be connecting to the Database I setup earlier and see the items in this todo database on http://localhost:3000
+And voila you should now be connecting to the database that was setup earlier and see the items in this todo database on http://localhost:3000